mesnitu/EasyPopulate-4.0/README.md

 EP4Bookx uses status 10 (same procedure as status 9 in EP4), but changed to remove BookX associated fields.

-So you would place **v_status 10**, to remove books.
+So you would place **v_status** to `10`, to remove books.

 ### Know Issues

 If you've never worked with this csv importers , be aware that "Author A" it's different than "Author  A ", or even more spaces of garbage, that sometimes are present in excel, calc, csv files.

-**NOTE** While EP4 shines for style simplicity, EP4Bookx comes with some colors and stylesheets and jquery.
+**NOTE** While EP4 shines for style simplicity, EP4Bookx comes with some stylesheets and jquery.
+Has of EP4Bookx 0.9.9rc2, it's using the already present zencart bootstrap

 You will find a /tpl folder, where all related style occurs, where you can change to your desire style.